MengmengRong/Bayesian-ML-PhD-Prep/03_bayesian_week2.md

-# Week 2: Bayesian Thinking
+# Week 2: Bayesian Thinking, Inference, and

 This document summarizes key concepts from Week 2 of the Bayesian Statistics course on Coursera (UCSC).
 It covers the basic building blocks of Bayesian inference.